luckydevshop/foundicons/README.md

     composer update

-Once that is complete you may want to add two lines to your application's configuration.
-This will alias the term Icon.
+Once that is complete you may  add two lines to your application's configuration.
+This will alias the term Icon to this package.

 In the provider's array add this line: